jn-han/jn-han/README.md

 I am a...
 - Student at the University of British Columbia
 - Software engineer at the BC Cancer Research Center
-- Software engineer UBC Biomedical Engineering Student Team
+- Software engineer on the UBC Biomedical Engineering Student Team

 ## Currently working on...
 - Data Structures and Algorithms #leetcodegrind